China's Fosun raises offer for Club Med

 Club Med management has consistently backed Guo's offer.

 The Guo camp also said on Friday that it could consider a delisting of Club Med.
-Bonomi is also in favor of a delisting.
+Bonomi is also in favour of a delisting.

 Guo, who Forbes estimates has a net worth of about $4.3 billion, has described Club Med as an ideal investment to tap booming Chinese demand for the kind of leisure it offers for its harried and increasingly affluent city dwellers.